SegFault0x0/frontend-nanodegree-mobile-portfolio/README.md

 `ngrok` program can be utilized to make the local Python server public.

-1. Download and install [ngrok](https://ngrok.com/) to the `dist` folder in the repository directory, then run the following command.
+1. Download and install [ngrok](https://ngrok.com/) to the `dist` folder in the repository directory, then run the following command:

   ``` bash
   $> cd /path/to/frontend-nanodegree-mobile-portfolio/dist